 - Post: Wetherby Eye Clinic, 43 Market Place, Wetherby LS22 6LN

-Here is a copy of the direct referral form to this service for community optometrists.
+There is a form for direct referral to this service for community optometrists

 Outside area referrals: Although originally set up for patients within the Leeds (including Wetherby) NHS area, the Wetherby Eye clinic is now able to see patients who are registered with GPs outside the area e.g. Harrogate, York.